roboticslab-uc3m/teo_batc/teo_moveit/readme.md

 rosrun teo_moveit water_plant_task
 ```
 ###Drink coffee task example (Kitchen world)
-For running the example **water a plant** in the garden world, enter the following command in a terminal:
+For running the example **drink a coffee** in the kitchen world, enter the following command in a terminal:

 First init the teo and moveit system.